sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982139 - Rujen-Gorgen.md

 |      25 | 0x003C      |          60 |
 |      26 | 0x1C73      |        7283 |
 |      27 | 0x1C74      |        7284 |

+## String References

+- **6376**: Howdy-dowdy!
+Have you figured out this town's ward system yet?
+- **6377**: Are you an expert on wards?
+[Yes, I know everything./No, can you explain?]
+- **6378**: Well, that's one fewer worry-dorry you'll have to deal with!
+Off on your way-day, now!
+You don't want the Immortals to set their sights on you!
+- **6379**: No problem-doblem!
+What would you like to know?
+- **6380**: Ask about which ward?
+[Commoners' Ward./Merchants' Ward./Imperial Ward.]
+- **6381**: Those who have been stripped-dipped of their citizenship and those who never had it in the first place live in the Commoners' Ward.
+It's a relatively new area.
+- **6382**: People who have come from other nations and the merchants who sell to them live in the Merchants' Ward.
+It's a smorgasbord of sights and smells.
+There are also two ports that allow Aht Urhgan Whitegate to serve as the main "gate" to West Aht Urhgan.
+- **6383**: The Imperial Ward lies beyond those towering ivory walls.
+It houses the Imperial palace, facilities for the Imperial Army, and the residences of the Imperial family.
+People like us aren't even allowed to enter.
+- **7283**: All of a sudden I feel a bit lightaru.
+- **7284**: Waaaaahhh!
+My gil pouch has been stolen, and with it my life savings!

 ## Events